 CONCEPT OF THE ORDER

-Podzols are acid soils with low base saturation.
-Podzols have an horizon of accumulation of aluminium occurring as complexes with organic matter and/or as short-range-order minerals (typically with silicon as allophane/ imogolite).
+Podzols are acidic soils with low base saturation.
+Podzols have a horizon of aluminium accumulation occurring as complexes with organic matter and/or as short-range-order minerals (typically with silicon as allophane/ imogolite).
 Iron (typically as ferrihydrite) may or may not be accumulated with aluminium.
-This horizon is usually associated with an overlying E horizon indicating translocation.
-The E horizon may be missing as a result of erosion, ploughing or bioturbation or it may be masked by organic matter.
+This horizon is usually associated with an overlying E horizon, indicating translocation.
+The E horizon may be missing due to erosion, ploughing, or bioturbation, or it may be masked by organic matter.

 CORRELATION